jhwhenry/cpd/Applying-patch4-531.md

 - **Airgapped:** Yes

 # Table of Contents
-- 1. Pre-patch procedures
+- 1. Prerequisites
-- 2. Patch steps
+- 2. Pre-patch procedures
-- 3. Post-patch tasks
+- 3. Patch steps

-# Prerequisites
+## Prerequisites

-### 1. Backup of the cluster is done.
+### 1.1 Backup of the cluster is done.

 Backup your Cloud Pak for Data cluster before the upgrade.

 **Note:**
 Make sure there are no scheduled backups conflicting with the scheduled upgrade.

-### 2. The image mirroring completed successfully
+### 1.2 The image mirroring completed successfully

 If a private container registry is in-use to host the IBM Software Hub software images, you must mirror the updated images from the IBM® Entitled Registry to the private container registry.

-### 3. The CASE files and cluster resource files downloaded successfully
+### 1.3 The CASE files and cluster resource files downloaded successfully

 Before upgrading IBM Software Hub platform or any services, you must download the required cluster‑scoped resources, such as ClusterRoles and ClusterRoleBindings—for the components you plan to upgrade.
 Ensure that these files are available on the bastion node for use during the upgrade.

-### 4. The permissions required for the upgrade is ready
+### 1.4 The permissions required for the upgrade is ready

 - Openshift cluster permissions
 <br>An Openshift cluster administrator can complete all of the installation tasks.